-Construction of sidewalks, bicycle infrastructure, pedestrian and bicycle signals, traffic-calming techniques, lighting and other safety-related infrastructure, and transportation projects to achieve compliance with the Americans with Disabilities Act
+Construction of sidewalks, bicycle infrastructure, pedestrian and bicycle signals, traffic-calming techniques, lighting and other safety-related infrastructure, and transportation projects to achieve compliance with the Americans with Disabilities Act.

 Construction of infrastructure-related projects that provide safe routes for non-drivers.

-TxDOT distributes federal TA funds through Category 9 to MPOs and other areas of the state.
+MPOs that are TMAs receive a portion of TA funds to administer within their planning areas.
+In addition, TxDOT distributes federal TA funds through a competitive statewide call for projects.
 50% of these funds are designated for statewide flexible use, and the other 50% are distributed by population.
-TA project eligibility is determined by
+TA project eligibility is determined by TxDOT, MPOs, and FHWA.